(Disclosure: Some of the links below may be affiliate links)

 Divorced spouses or partners are also entitled to a pension if the marriage lasted at least ten years and if the deceased was paying them a pension as per the divorce.

 Children below 18 or children in education below 25 can receive an orphan pension.
 The minimum pension is 20% of the invalid children’s pension.
 It is more complicated and entirely up to the pension fund for unmarried and unregistered partners.
-In this case, most pension funds will give a surviving pension, but you have to announce the beneficiary in advance.
+In this case, most pension funds will give a surviving pension, but you must announce the beneficiary in advance.

 Other people are not entitled to a pension by law.
-But some pension funds consider other inheritors, but they have to be announced in advance.
+But some pension funds consider other inheritors, but they must be announced in advance.

 If no pension is due, the capital is inherited.
 This is generally going first to the spouse or partner, then to the children, and then to the person that depends on the deceased.
 However, the capital itself depends highly on each pension fund.
 Some pension funds also give capital if the capital is higher than necessary to pay the pension.

-Usually, the country will not get the money if there are no inheritors.
+Usually, the country will not get the money without inheritors.
 In that case, the money will go back to the pension fund.

 If you get a lump and die after having received it, standard inheritance rules will apply since your second pillar money will not be different from your standard assets at this point.

 Again, these conditions will vary for each pension fund.
-If you want to make sure, you will need to ask your second pillar foundation to see their conditions.
+If you want to ensure, you must ask your second pillar foundation to see their conditions.

 One important difference between pension funds is how they handle buy-backs (voluntary contributions).
-Many pension funds are excluding this from what they will give back if you die.
+Many pension funds exclude this from what they will give back if you die.

-Another important difference is that some pension funds will allow pensions to be withdrawn as a lump sum, based on the age of the receiver.
+Another important difference is that some pension funds will allow pensions to be withdrawn as a lump sum based on the receiver’s age.

 Vested Benefits Account